ansible/ansible-sdk/docs/source/index.rst

 Ansible SDK documentation
 =========================

-Automate with Ansible directly from your applications.
+Ansible SDK is a toolkit that lets you harness the power and simplicity of Ansible automation directly from your applications.

 .. toctree::
    :maxdepth: 1